ocupop/refed-website/src/_articles/refed-partners-with-harvard-law-school-food-law-and-policy-clinic-to-host-2018-u-s--food-waste-summit.md

 video_id:
 ---

 **San Francisco, CA** (June 25, 2018) – ReFED, an entrepreneurial nonprofit initiative working with leaders across the food system to reduce waste, has partnered with [Harvard Law School Food Law and Policy Clinic](https://www.chlpi.org/flpc){: target="_blank"} to organize the U.S. Food Waste Summit.
-Taking place June 26-27 at Harvard Law School in Cambridge, MA, the Summit will convene more than 300 leaders from across the public, private and nonprofit sectors to accelerate solutions to food waste and achieve the national goal to cut food waste in half by 2030. &nbsp;
+Taking place June 26-27 at Harvard Law School in Cambridge, MA, the Summit will convene more than 300 leaders from across the public, private and nonprofit sectors to accelerate solutions to food waste and achieve the national goal to cut food waste in half by 2030.

 Today, the United States wastes up to 40%, or $218 billion, of food annually.
 Food waste is becoming an elevated priority for food business executives, innovators, and funders.
 Reducing it increases food security, spurs economic growth, and creates local jobs.